 What questions do you have for your audience?
 If you have subject-specific polls that you want to run, this is a great opportunity to involve and engage your attendees (while also collecting data).
 If you want to get real-time answers and feedback from your group, you can use specific tools to run interactive live polls.

 There are lots of options, from Slido to Slides With Friends.
-But Slides With Friends has easy pre-made templates you can start from—here's one you can use right away, and it requires no code or tech skills:
+But Slides With Friends has easy pre-made templates you can start from—here's one you can use right away and make changes to, and it requires no code or tech skills:

 How to play: